active NVIS receiving antenna.

-- Much smaller size than a rotate able dipole antenna or loop antenna.
+- Much smaller size than a dipole antenna or loop antenna.

-- Antenna directive pattern is like a full size dipole on low height.
+- Antenna directive pattern is like a full size dipole.

-If rotate able, noise sources within short range can be "nulled".
+If rotate able, low incidence noise sources can vastly be weakened.

 - Very selective.
 Acts like a good pre selector.

-- Good sensitivity due to the use of an optimal ferrite rod and Hi-Z FET input.
+- Good sensitivity due to the use of a for the frequency bands Hi-Q ferrite rod and Hi-Z FET input.

 - IMD-free, the specially designed electronics can handle very strong signals.

 - The input circuitry is guarded against very strong field strengths like a local transmitter and nearby lightning.